Lauren Haynes

-Lauren Haynes is an American curator who is senior curator of contemporary art at the Nasher Museum of Art at Duke University.
-Previously, she was director of artist initiatives and curator of contemporary art at the Crystal Bridges Museum of American Art and the Momentary in Arkansas.
+Lauren Haynes is an American curator who is head curator of Governors Island, in New York City.

+Before assuming her current position in 2024, she was director of artist initiatives and curator of contemporary art at the Crystal Bridges Museum of American Art and the Momentary in Arkansas; senior curator of contemporary art at the Nasher Museum of Art; and director of curatorial affairs and programs at the Queens Museum.

 Early life and education

 Haynes was born in Tennessee, and moved to the Bronx, New York City when she was about twelve years old.
 She studied at Oberlin College, where she received a bachelor's degree in art history.
 At Oberlin, she worked at the Allen Memorial Art Museum, which was then directed by American art historian Sharon Patton.
 Haynes recalled seeing Patton – an African-American woman and scholar in African-American art history – as an inspiration for her to take an art class and eventually study art history.